Qualcomm's new CEO eyes dominance in the laptop markets

 Amon said Qualcomm has no plans to build its own products to enter the other big market for CPUs - data centers for cloud computing companies.
 But it will license Nuvia's designs to cloud computing companies that want to build their own chips, which could put it in competition with parts of Arm.

-"We are more than willing to leverage the Nuvia CPU assets to partner with companies that are interested as they build the data center solutions," Amon said.
+"We are more than willing to leverage the Nuvia CPU assets to partner with companies that are interested as they build their data center solutions," Amon said.

 BRANDING CHALLENGE